HaotianYu123/HaotianYu123.github.io/pages/about.md

 #### <a name="previousposition"></a>previous positions
-{'Data Collector and Data Analyzer in Weihai Statistics'}
+{'Data Collector and Data Analyzer in Weihai Statistics Financial managemer in Honesty Import and Export Co., Ltd Warehouse manager in ShaLiDian Twist Weaving Co.
+Ltd'}

 #### <a name="researchbackground"></a>research background